 - In a medium saucepan, heat the whipping cream, brown sugar, granulated sugar, and the maple syrup on medium-low, stirring constantly with a wooden spoon.
 When the sugars have dissolved, stop stirring.
 Continue heating the mixture until it reaches 239ºF (115ºC), then take the pan off the heat.

 - Pour the nuts over the hot fudge mixture and let rest at room temperature for another 20 minutes to cool slightly (alternatively, you can set the pan in a shallow bowl of cold water for 10 minutes).
 You want the fudge temperature to drop to below 50ºC and this is best measured with a probe thermometer which takes faster readings than older candy thermometers.

-- Stir the fudge mixture for 3 minutes with a wooden spoon, until it becomes quite thick and has lost some of its shine.
+- Stir the fudge mixture for 3 minutes with a wooden spoon, until it becomes quite thick, opaque, light in colour, and has lost some of its shine.
 Quickly transfer the fudge mixture to the prepared 8” x 8” pan, pushing it into the corners and smoothing it out as fast as you can.
 Use the parchment overhang to press down and smooth the surface.

 - Let the fudge set for 1 hour minimum at room temperature before cutting it into small pieces.